Amirhossein77-98/Telegram-Support-And-Ticketing-Bot/README.md

 - Reply to message in inbox thread to respond to user
 - /block - Block that user whose chat history is in view
 - /manage_users - Menu to unblock/delete users
+- Bot should be the admin of the channels you want the user's to be joined in

 # Setup
 - Clone repo